isomerpages/mlaw-corp/news/speeches/_posts/2020-02-28-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2020-(Attorney's-General-Chambers).md

 </ol>

 <ol start="12">
-<li>12.
-I take this opportunity to reaffirm the Government’s fundamental commitment to, and respect for, the Attorney-General’s independent exercise of prosecutorial discretion, which is essential to a society governed by the rule of law.</li>
+<li>I take this opportunity to reaffirm the Government’s fundamental commitment to, and respect for, the Attorney-General’s independent exercise of prosecutorial discretion, which is essential to a society governed by the rule of law.</li>
 </ol>

 <p class="right-side-updated">Last updated on 28 Feb 2020</p>